Xinglab/NanoTS/README.md

 ---
 ## **Example Workflow**
-Here’s an end-to-end example using **NanoTS**.
+Here’s an end-to-end example using NanoTS.
 The run takes about 5 minutes and requires at least 23 GB of memory.

 ```bash
 cd example/